deblnia/deblnia.github.io/content/colophon.md

 title: a concept:colophon
 ---

 This website is a collection of markdown files stored in a [Github repository](https://github.com/deblnia/deblnia.github.io), and deployed via Netlify using Hugo and R's `blogdown` package.
-It collects no analytics.
+I bought the domain name from Google Domains for $12/year.
+This site collects no analytics.
 If you don't tell me, I will never know you were here.

 The design is forked from [bettermotherfuckingwebsite.com](http://bettermotherfuckingwebsite.com/), which is a project that originated with [@drew_mc](https://twitter.com/drew_mc).
 It is 7 CSS declarations and uses your browser's default accent colors and serif font.
 The font color is #444.